julialeonieros/Technigo-portfolio-8-21/README.md

 # portfolio
-This is my portfolio site made for job applications etc. Made with HTML and CSS (incl. flexbox).
+This is my portfolio site made for job applications etc. Made with HTML and CSS.

 THE PROBLEM
 The task was to build a portfolio, either by following Technigos design, or to make your own.
 I chose to follow the design and tried copying it as precise as I could, but chose my own images and color-scheme.
 The site should also be made with accessibility in mind, paying a little extra attention to that and also validating it.
 I also made the site responsive, with an extra breakpoint for desktop.